mihir-m-gandhi/Algorithms/README.md

 <div align="center">
 <h4> This repository contains programs written as part of 'Analysis of Algorithms' Lab during my Bachelor's at K.J.
 Somaiya College of Engineering, Mumbai.</h4>

+<p> Strategies used include Divide and Conquer, Greedy Approach, Dynamic Programming, and Backtracking. <p>

 </div>

 ------------------------------------------